Lumi-supercomputer/LUMI-training-materials/docs/2p3day-20250303/101-Architecture.md

 which it calls an XPU, but those drawings suggest that that chip will also support some low-bandwidth but higher capacity external memory, similar to the approach taken in some Sapphire Rapids Xeon processors that combine HBM memory on-package with DDR5 memory outside the package.
-Falcon Shores will be the next generation of Intel GPUs for HPC, after Ponte Vecchio which will be used in the Aurora supercomputer.
-It is currently very likely though that Intel will revert to a traditional design for Falcon Shores and push out the integrated CPU+GPU model to a later generation.
+Falcon Shores was meant to be the next generation of Intel GPUs for HPC, after Ponte Vecchio which is used in the Aurora supercomputer.
+However, it then first reverted to a more traditional design and ultimately got canceled except for some internal use, with Jaguar Shores now being the successor for the Ponte Vecchio GPU in Aurora and no architecture known yet.
+The NVIDIA Grace-Hopper and Grace-Blackwell chips also do not completely follow the design philosophy of MI300A as that chip also still has separate memory for the CPU die and GPU dies, but the connection between both is so fast that at least the CPU should be able to work with data in GPU-attached memory without the need for copying.

 ## Building LUMI: The Slingshot interconnect